 How do we teach maths?

-We use the Maths No problem! resources which uses the ideas from Singapore maths as a support for our maths teaching across the school.
+We use the Maths – No problem!
+Scheme which uses the ideas from Singapore maths as a support for our maths teaching across the school.
 Ofsted, the National Centre for Teaching Mathematics (NCETM), the Department for Education, and the National Curriculum Review Committee have all emphasised the pedagogy and heuristics used by Singapore.

 The teaching focuses on three modes of representation of mathematical ideas: the enactive, iconic and symbolic modes.
 Children are introduced to an idea through concrete apparatus (things they can touch and hold) and visual representations (things they can see) to help children to conceptualise and solve problems, allowing them to approach complicated problems, investigate and reason through them.
 Through this approach children gain confidence as independent learners who are able to use resources and show resilience in solving problems.